-After giving effect to the sale of shares of our common stock to purchase shares of our common stock in this offering at an assumed public offering price of \$ per share, which was the last reporting sale price of our common stock on the Nasdaq Global Market on , 2022, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and assuming no sale of any pre-funded warrants, our as adjusted net tangible book value as of June 30, 2022 would have been \$ million, or \$ per share.
-This represents an immediate increase in as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution of \$ per share to new investors participating in this offering.
+After giving effect to the sale of 5,586,592 shares of our common stock to purchase shares of our common stock in this offering at an assumed public offering price of \$1.79 per share, which was the last reporting sale price of our common stock on the Nasdaq Global Market on November 4, 2022, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of June 30, 2022 would have been \$53.0 million, or \$1.88 per share.
+This represents an immediate decrease in as adjusted net tangible book value of \$0.06 per share to our existing stockholders and an immediate increase of \$0.09 per share to new investors participating in this offering.

-The following table illustrates this dilution on a per share basis:
+The following table illustrates this calculation on a per share basis:

-Assumed public offering price per share \$ Historical net tangible book value per share as of June 30, 2022 \$ 1.94 Increase in net tangible book value per share as of June 30, 2022 attributable to investors purchasing in this offering As adjusted net tangible book value per share as of June 30, 2022 after giving effect to this offering Dilution per share to new investors participating in this offering \$
+Assumed public offering price per share \$1.79 Historical net tangible book value per share as of June 30, 2022 \$ 1.94 Decrease in net tangible book value per share as of June 30, 2022 attributable to investors purchasing in this offering (0.06) As adjusted net tangible book value per share as of June 30, 2022 after giving effect to this offering 1.88 Increase per share to new investors participating in this offering \$0.09

-Each \$1.00 increase or decrease in the assumed public offering price of \$ per share, the last reported sale price of our common stock on the Nasdaq Global Market on , 2022, would increase or decrease our as adjusted net tangible book value per share after this offering by \$ per share and the dilution per share to new investors participating in this offering by \$ per share, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, an increase of 1.0 million shares of common stock offered by us would increase the as adjusted net tangible book value after this offering by \$ per share and decrease the dilution per share to new investors participating in this offering by \$ per share, and a decrease of 1.0 million shares of common stock offered by us would decrease the as adjusted net tangible book value by \$ per share and increase the dilution per share to new investors in this offering by per share, assuming that the assumed public offering price remains the same, and after deducting estimated underwriting discounts and commissions.
+Each \$1.00 increase or decrease in the assumed public offering price of \$1.79 per share, the last reported sale price of our common stock on the Nasdaq Global Market on November 4, 2022, would increase or decrease our as adjusted net tangible book value per share after this offering by \$0.81 per share.
+For each \$1.00 increase in the assumed public offering price, the dilution per share to new investors participating in this offering would be \$0.72 per share, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+For each \$1.00 decrease in the assumed public offering price, the accretion per share to new investors participating in this offering would be \$0.91 assuming the same.
+Similarly, an increase of 1.0 million shares of common stock offered by us would increase the as adjusted net tangible book value after this offering by less than \$0.01 per share and decrease the dilution per share to new investors participating in this offering by \$0.09 per share, and a decrease of 1.0 million shares of common stock offered by us would decrease the as adjusted net tangible book value after this offering by \$0.09 per share, and a decrease of 1.0 million shares of common stock offered by us would decrease the as adjusted net tangible book value after this offering by \$0.09 per share, and a decrease of 1.0 million shares of common stock offered by us would decrease the as adjusted net tangible book value by \$0.01 per share and increase the dilution per share to new investors in this offering by \$0.10 per share, assuming that the assumed public offering price remains the same, and after deducting estimated underwriting discounts and commissions.